Moduli spaces of semiorthogonal decompositions in families: Base change for semiorthogonal decompositions

-The aim of this subsection is to confirm that the base change theorem of Kuznetsov (Theorem~\ref{Kuznetsov_BC}) for \( \Perf \) works in a generality which is sufficient for the purpose of this paper.
-Kuznetsov's base change theorem was also generalised in \cite[Section~3.2]{bayer2019stability}.
+In this section we will generalise Kuznetsov's base change theorem for semiorthogonal decompositions \cite[Proposition~5.1]{MR2801403}, proven there in the context of quasiprojective varieties.
+For some background the reader is referred to \cite[\S 2.3, \S 5.1]{MR2801403} and the references therein.
+Kuznetsov's base change theorem was also generalised in \cite[\S 3.2]{MR4292740}.

-In \cite{MR2801403}, the schemes involved are assumed to be algebraic varieties over a base field.
-In this subsection we consider more general schemes.